Paklock/HackRF1/Compile-firmware.md

 ## Step 2: Clone the repository

 If you are using Windows, line endings may produce some errors.
 For example: `'python/r' not found` messages are product of a problem with the line endings.
-To prevent this, configure git to not manipulate these line endings, open a terminal and execute:
+This must be done prior to cloning the repository for compilation to succeed.
+To prevent this, configure git to not manipulate these line endings, open a terminal and execute: y
 `git config --global core.autocrlf false`

 You can also check the current configuration by omitting the `false` at the end of the command.